GS1-Hub/GS1-HUB/README.md

 # Hello! 👋 I'm Guilherme Sá (GS1-HUB)

 I'm a student currently enrolled in the **CTESP Programming of Information Systems** program.
-I'm currently doing an internship where I'm working on a project using C# and MAUI/Blazor hibrid app, and working at home on a project about Product Stock in VB.NET.
+I'm currently doing an internship where I'm working on a project using C# and MAUI/Blazor hibrid app.

 ---